Celebrating Sixteen Years Online.

 The answer is an unqualified "Yes!"

-We create designs for ocean capable yachts both power and sail in steel, aluminum, wood and composite.
 My aim is to engender superior aesthetics along with safe and comfortable boating.
-At the core of my approach to boat design is the desire to create ocean capable Nomadic Watercraft.
-By this, I mean truly pelagic blue water boats for family cruising and world voyaging.
+A distinguishing characteristic of our design work during the last few decades has been a focus on Nomadic Watercraft, in other words the design of truly pelagic blue water boats for family cruising and world voyaging.

-Most importantly, I strive for long term owner satisfaction with the resulting vessel.
-I use the most up to date methods and design tools, including software optimized for hull modeling, stability and performance analyses.
-With this approach, I am able to leverage the work done to create the design into subsequent detailing of the vessel's structure in order to provide an NC cutting file package to automate parts of the vessel's construction.
+I strive for long term owner satisfaction with the resulting vessel, using the most up to date methods and design tools, including software optimized for hull modeling, stability and performance analyses.
+With this approach, I am able to leverage the work done to create the design into subsequent detailing of the vessel's structure in order to provide an NC cutting file package to automate parts of the vessel's construction, a process that is outlined in our CAD Design Stream article.

 My goal is to provide a complete "design service" from the point of imagining the vessel, to creating the ideal solution to those conjurings, in other words to take the concept all the way from 'napkin sketch' to building plans, and to then provide the various "construction support services" noted above.